WebexCC-SA/LAB-1111/docs/OrganizationSettings.md

 # Lab 3 - Organization settings & general template
+Organization settings form the backbone of your company’s Webex environment, providing consistency, security, and a customized experience for all users and devices.
+Some of these settings are best applied organization-wide, while others may be tailored using a template for specific groups of users.
+In this exercise, we’ll explore how to configure both types to best meet your organization’s needs.
 ## Organization settings
 [Organization default vs template settings](template_assets/OrgSettings.pdf){:target="_blank"}: Opens in a new tab<br>